Wilhelm Thöny: Biography

 In 1915, he volunteered to join the Graz Rifle Regiment #3.
-In 1916, he was allowed to visit the prisoner-of-war camps in Broumov, Kleinmünchen (near Linz) and Mauthausen, where he made portrait studies of the prisoners; mostly Italian, Albanian, Romanian and Greek.
+In 1916, he was allowed to visit the prisoner-of-war camps in Broumov, Kleinmünchen (near Linz) and Mauthausen, where he made portrait studies of the prisoners; mostly Italian, Albanian, Romanian, and Greek.
 In 1917, he became a Lieutenant in the Reserve and was stationed on the Italian Front, where he created large-scale depictions of the battles fought there.
 Many were reproduced as postcards; sold to benefit the regiment's Widows and Orphans Fund.
 These may now be seen in the Stadtmuseum Graz.
-Later, he illustrated a history of his regiment; although he was never designated as an official war artist.
+Later, he illustrated a history of his regiment — although he was never designated as an official war artist.
 In this regard, he is often confused with Eduard Thöny (no relation), who was an official artist with the press corps.

 After the war, he returned to Graz, where he became the founder and first President of the Sezession Graz (1923); a modern artists' association.
-In 1925, he married Thea Herrmann-Trautner; daughter of the American expatriate painter, Frank Herrmann (1866–1942), and sister of the caricaturist Eva Herrmann.
+In 1925, he married Thea Herrmann-Trautner, daughter of the American expatriate painter, Frank Herrmann (1866–1942), and sister of the caricaturist Eva Herrmann.
 After a short stay in Paris, in 1929, he produced his first large oil painting, Ile de la Cité.
-This led to a fascination with large cities so, in 1931, he left Graz and lived in Paris until 1938; precipitating a major change in his style.
+This led to a fascination with large cities so, in 1931, he left Graz and lived in Paris until 1938, precipitating a major change in his style.
 His summers were spent on the Côte d’Azur, where some of his most significant works were produced.
 After a visit to Manhattan in 1933, he began to produce paintings with New York motifs.
 During these years, he exhibited widely, receiving a gold medal at the Exposition Internationale des Arts et Techniques dans la Vie Moderne in 1937.
 The following year, he and Thea moved to New York City.

 On March 4, 1948, a warehouse fire destroyed over a thousand of his graphics and paintings which were being stored for an exhibition.
 This was the bulk of his life's work.
-He fell into a depression, from which he never recovered, until his death the following year.
+He fell into depression, from which he never recovered, until his death the following year.

 In 1976, a street in the Donaustadt district of Vienna was named after him.
 His surviving works may be seen at the Neue Galerie Graz (which held a major retrospective in 2013), Österreichische Galerie Belvedere, and the Heeresgeschichtliches Museum in Vienna.